Skip to content

 navigate to localhost:8889 in your browser

-You should see a jupyter notebook Notice that for the first time doing this, one might need to input some password or weird key.
-Just follow the direction on that page.
+You should see a Jupyter Notebook.
+Notice that for the first time doing this, one might need to input some password or key.
+Just follow the directions on that page.

-(Essentially, the above steps, using ssh, sets the local port 8889 to listen to the allocated compute node port 8888 which we initiated a jupyter notebook.)
+(Essentially, the above steps, using SSH, set the local port 8889 to listen to the allocated compute node port 8888 where we initiated a Jupyter Notebook.)

-For the first time only, one needs to set up the environment and Kernel by follow these extra steps
+For the first time only, one needs to set up the environment and kernel by following these extra steps:

 module use /soft/modulefiles